mnasatka/Getting-and-Cleaning-Data/CodeBook.md

 * tBodyGyroJerkMean

-The variable names of the tidy dataset take the same name as the original for simplicity and clarity sake.
+The column names of the tidy dataset take the same name as the corresponding columns from the source dataset for simplicity and clarity sake.

+The activity column provides the descriptive name of the activity, as shown in the activity_label file, transformed from the y datasets.